 Any licensed and registered architect or engineer, and any construction manager may respond to a DDC RFP.
 Firms are selected for award of contracts based on their ability to deliver architectural, engineering, or construction management excellence across a broad range of programmatic, civic and urban sites, for both public and private clients.
 It is not necessary for firms to have a New York City-based practice, although a local presence is required.

-What can our firm expect if we are awarded an 8/20 contract?
+What can our firm expect if we are awarded a contract?

 Is prior public sector design experience required?

 Although direct City experience is not necessary, familiarity with the challenges and rewards of designing for public space, and with complex institutional or public clients, will help strengthen proposals.
 DDC has dedicated staff who are assigned to help design consultants navigate government requirements.
 Some firms without previous City experience have been successful through making creative and compelling joint venture partnerships with other firms.

 What can my firm do in preparation for the RFP?

 The first thing your firm should do to receive notification on the release of the 8/20 RFP is to become an official vendor of the City of New York through the Mayor's Office of Contract Services.
 You may do so here.
 DDC does not provide individual notifications pertaining to our RFP release dates.
 The Mayor's Office of Contract Services issues notifications.
 You may download the RFP at this link.
 When you become an official vendor, please contact Rick Bell at BellF@ddc.nyc.gov.

 How can construction management firms and contractors participate in the D+CE program?

 We have a set of requirement contracts for construction management agency services that are structured in the same way as the contracts referred to above.
 These contracts and selections are made using the same Quality-Based Selection principles.